 Business Entity – An organization that processes a separate existence for tax purposes.
 Some types of business entities include corporations and foreign corporations, business trusts, limited companies, and limited partnerships.

-Business Judgement – The rule states that directors of a LLC will not be held personally liable for unwise business decisions providing that the directors made an informed decision and that decision was not tainted by self-interest
+Business Judgement – The rule states that directors of an LLC will not be held personally liable for unwise business decisions providing that the directors made an informed decision and that decision was not tainted by self-interest

-Certificate of Authority – A document issued by the proper state authority to a foreign corporation granting the corporation the right to do business in that state.
+Certificate of Authority – A document issued by the proper state authority to a foreign corporation, granting the corporation the right to do business in that state.

 Certificate of Good Standing – A certificate issued by a state official as conclusive evidence that a corporation is in existence or authorized to transact business in the state.
-The certificate generally sets forth the corporation’s name; that it is duly incorporated or authorized to transact business; that all fees, taxes, and penalties owed the state have been paid; that its most recent annual report has been filed; and, that articles of dissolution have not been filed.
+The certificate generally sets forth the corporation’s name; that it is duly incorporated or authorized to transact business; that all fees, taxes, and penalties owed the state have been paid; that its most recent annual report has been filed; and that articles of dissolution have not been filed.
 Also known as a certificate of existence or certificate of authorization.

 Equity – The ownership of a shareholder in a corporation.